 Our representation included extensive due diligence and contract negotiation, and we relied upon our extensive experience in real estate, pension and benefits, labor and employment (several unions are involved with the mill), energy (including FERC), environmental law, commercial finance, tax and intellectual property.

-Patent & Trade Secret Litigation: Software
+Patent & Trade Secret Litigation: IT Infrastructure Software